maxwellsquared/celestial-vermin-squadron/README.md

 C# scripts for my game

-go play the live game at https://maxwellsquared.itch.io/celestial-vermin-squadron read my devlog at https://www.maxkuhn.ca/game/
+go play the live game at https://maxwellsquared.itch.io/celestial-vermin-squadron and read my devlog at https://www.maxkuhn.ca/game/

 This folder contains all the game logic for Celestial Vermin Squadron, written in C#.
 It's the Assets/Scripts folder in the Unity project.